ilyaslayyah123/Recipe-Generator/README.md

 📱 Make the app mobile-responsive

-🔊 Add voice input support
+🔊 Add voice input support.

-9. 🤝 Contributing
+9. 🤝 Contributing.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-🧑‍💻 Author
+🧑‍💻 Author.
-Muhammad Ilyas – AI Enthusiast & Python Developer
+Muhammad Ilyas – AI Enthusiast & Python Developer.

-Connect with me on LinkedIn: www.linkedin.com/in/muhammad-ilyas-a59bb0289
+Connect with me on LinkedIn: www.linkedin.com/in/muhammad-ilyas-a59bb0289.